Cozy Peach Kitchen

 Notes

 1. Romaine: One head of romaine yields 6 cups cleaned and chopped lettuce, or roughly 14-16 ounce prepackage lettuce.
-I use this salad spinner to make cleaning and prepping salad easier.
+I use a salad spinner to make cleaning and prepping salad easier.
 I basically stuff as much lettuce as I can fit into the jars.

 2. Customization ideas: Choose whole wheat or protein pasta in place of regular rotini.
 Try bell peppers in place of (or in addition to) diced red onions.
 You can use store-bought roasted chickpeas to cut down on time.